HimanshuKanojiya/player-utility/README.md

 # Player Utility
 Player Utility, A single Player Mod, which you allow to enhance your player skills, spawn your favorite vehicle, categorized weapon section, and lot's of features that will make your gaming fun better.

-**Changes in 1.3:**
-1. Rewrote the player utility script to decrease obfuscation and to improve new versions flow.
-2. Vehicles related functions shifted to Vehicle options.
-3. Increase Heath, Get Armor, Become Most wanted, and reset wanted level moved to player options.
-4. Added the slider to set the wanted level as per your need.
-5. Added the enemy's menu to spawn enemy ped.
-   1. You can spawn enemies upto 10.
-   2. Currently, only SWAT Ped available.
-   3. Can set behavior, Neutral will wait until you shot them, Hate will change ped behavior to kill you after spawning.
-   4. Can change ped weapons after spawning
-   5. Automatically remove the dead ped from the game.

 **Note:** In an earlier version, the script was in one file.
 Incoming and current versions of mod divided into two parts:
 1. HsCore, it manages all heavy work, Game scripts, and bindings.
 2. PlayerUtility, it controls the GUI/Front End part to use the Hscore functions.